-- 1. In the event of conflicting requests, resolution through consultation may be promoted and performed in a first step between applicants and the C-OSS, if all the following criteria are met: - conflict is only on a single rail freight corridor - Alternative pre-arranged paths are available - The difference between the priority values (as described in annex 3) of the conflicting requests is not higher than 20% of the highest priority value - Only two requests for the same pre-arranged path. - 2.
-The C-OSS addresses both applicants and proposes a solution.
-If both applicants agree to the proposed solution, the consultation process ends. - 3.
-If for any reason the consultation process does not lead to an agreement between all parties at X-7.5 the priority rules described in annex 3 apply.
+- 1. In the event of conflicting requests, the C-OSS may seek resolution through consultation as a first step, if the following criteria are met: - The conflict is only on a single rail freight corridor; - Suitable alternative pre-arranged paths are available. - 2.
+Where consultation is undertaken, the C-OSS shall address the applicants and propose a solution.
+If the applicants agree to the proposed solution, the consultation process ends. - 3.
+If for any reason the consultation process does not lead to an agreement between all parties by X-7.5 the priority rules described in Annex 1 apply.

-- 1. In the case of conflicts which do not meet the criteria listed in Article 13, the C-OSS shall apply the priority rules and the process described in annex 3 immediately. - 2.
+- 1. Where consultation under Article 12 is not undertaken, the C-OSS shall apply the priority rules and the process described in Annex 1 immediately. - 2.
 The priority rules concern only pre-arranged paths and are applied only between X-8 and X-7.5 in the event of conflicting applications. - 3.
-Once the allocation decision is made for requests received by X-8, the C-OSS shall propose alternative pre-arranged paths if available to the applicant(s) with the lower priority ratings.
-If these alternative solutions are not adequate for the applicant(s), the C-OSS shall forward the requests to the competent IMs/ABs in accordance with Article 13(4) of the Regulation.
+Once the allocation decision is made for requests received by X-8, the C-OSS shall propose suitable alternative pre-arranged paths, if available, to the applicant(s) with the lower priority ratings or, in the absence of suitable alternative pre-arranged paths, shall without any delay forward the requests to the competent IMs/ABs in accordance with Article 13(4) of the Regulation.
 These path requests are to be considered by IMs/ABs as having been submitted before the X-8 deadline. - 4.
-Experience of the conflict resolution process should be assessed by the Management Board and taken into consideration for the pre-arranged paths planning process in following timetable periods.
-Changing the pre-arranged paths offer in the light of experience may reduce the number of conflicts in following years.
+Experience of the conflict resolution process should be assessed by the Management Board and taken into consideration for the pre-arranged path planning process in following timetable periods, in order to reduce the number of conflicts in following years.